DIMER Program

 - Meet the premedical academic requirements of PCOM;

-- Hold a bachelor's degree from any accredited college or university in the United States.
+- Have satisfactory completion of a bachelor's degree from a regionally accredited college

 The following criteria must be met to qualify as a Delaware resident: